COLLEGE ADMISSIONS

 • Credits: 2Sigma School offers high school transcripts for students who finish the course.
 Most universities accept our transcripts for high school graduation requirements.
 Some courses are also eligible for college credit if students take a college-level exam (such as the AP).

-• Duration: 2Sigma School's summer programs are designed to cover a full-year course over six weeks.
+• Duration: Our summer programs are designed to cover a full-year course over six weeks.
 Students can finish the course at a regular pace during the fall semester to accommodate summer travel plans.

-• Location: 2Sigma School's summer programs are held online.
-This allows students to learn from anywhere worldwide and offers more flexibility in scheduling and summer travel.
+• Location: Our summer classes are held online allowing students to learn from anywhere worldwide.
+They offer more flexibility in scheduling and summer travel.

-• Cost: 2Sigma School's summer programs are competitively priced below most comparable programs offered by universities and private institutions.
-Our small class sizes and live instruction make our programs a great value for parents looking for high-quality summer programs for their high school students.
+• Cost: Our summer programs are competitively priced below most comparable programs offered by universities and private institutions.
+Small class sizes and live instruction make our programs a great value for parents and students.